Julius-Lab-RPI/Julius-Lab-RPI.github.io/README.md

 The page is powered by Jekyll.

-To change basic
+To change basic site-wide aspects, there are three places of interest
-1. Basic config options: _config.yml
-2. Top navigation bar: _data/navigation.yml
-3. Single pages: _pages/
+### Site-Wide Configuration
+_config.yml is where the basic config options should go.
+Going through the file should be self-explanatory.

+### Top Navigation Bar
+To change the nav bar, edit _data/navigation.yml.
+Each item in here shows up in the top navigation bar.

+### Single Pages
+To add or remove site pages, edit the _pages/ folder.
+Pages can be either markdown or html, and adding them to the folder makes them available for linking within the site.

 All the pages currently used are in the _pages/ folder
-1. about.md
+1. about.md (home page)
 2. research.html
 3. publications.html
 4. teaching.html